 A. We anticipate many of our films to not yet have a rating by the Motion Picture Association of America and therefore do not have an MPAA rating (G, PG, PG-13, R, NC-17).
-Please see each film’s description on their respective pages on this site.
+Please see each film’s description on their respective pages on this site as they are listed.
 The GIFF Guide description is a generalized precaution and notates that there may be material in the program not suitable for all ages.
 The GIFF Guide will help you make informed choices on what suits your movie-loving tastes.

 Q. How can I be involved?

-A. We are always interested in hearing from people with a strong sense of commitment to join our volunteer team.
-For more info on becoming a volunteer for the 2013 Guam International Film Festival, please CLICK HERE TO VISIT OUR VOLUNTEER PAGE.
+A. We are always interested in hearing from people with a strong sense of commitment to join our celebrated volunteer team, “Team GIFF”.
+For more info on becoming a volunteer Team GIFF member for the 2014 Guam International Film Festival, please CLICK HERE TO VISIT OUR VOLUNTEER PAGE.